MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 ![recovery improvements](images/18970-2.gif "Introducing a new Reset this PC option–Cloud Download")

-## New tablet experience for 2-in-1 convertible PCs!
-(Build 18970)
+## New tablet experience for 2-in-1 convertible PCs (Build 18970)

-Windows Insiders can now take part in the new Beta tablet experience for 2-in-1 convertible PCs.
+Windows Insiders can take part in the new Beta tablet experience for 2-in-1 convertible PCs.

 ![tablet experience](images/18970-1.png "a new tablet experience for 2-in-1 convertible PCs")